FAACT's College Resource Center

 - Will they make sure their friends don’t bring allergens into the house when you are not there?

 - Will they agree to not share silverware/mugs with you (or be willing to be diligent about cleaning shared items)?

 - Is there a hospital within a reasonable driving distance from where you are going to live?

-Read FAACT's Shared Living Spaces section and the Shopping, Cooking, and Eating with Food Allergies section for much more detail on issues to consider with roommates and food allergies.
+Read FAACT's Shared Living Spaces section and the Eating, Cooking, and Shopping with Food Allergies section of this toolkit for much more detail on issues to consider with roommates and food allergies.

 - Alert your immediate supervisor of your food allergies upon hire.

 - Establish a game plan for shared spaces.
 At work, your colleagues may eat at their desk or in a shared cafeteria/break room.

 - Will your coworkers agree not to eat your allergen around you?
 Can a safe eating place be established at your place of work?